JaylyDev/jaylydev.github.io/posts/scripts-bundle-minecraft.md

 > [!IMPORTANT]
 > This project setup is only for bundling JavaScript files.
 For TypeScript project setup please visit below.

-First, open your terminal and navigate to your behvaior pack directory and and initialize a new npm project using `npm init -y` in your terminal.
+First, open your terminal and navigate to your behvaior pack directory and initialize a new npm project using `npm init -y` in your terminal.
 A new file named `package.json` should appear in your behavior pack directory.
 This stores metadata about the npm packages installed in this directory.

 ```
 behavior_pack